 These Korean Tuna Pancakes are quick & easy to make, yet make for an incredibly satisfying meal that’s full of scrumptious flavor.
 Made with simple ingredients from the pantry, these savory pancakes come together in just 15 minutes, to be served over hot rice or added to your burger.

 Chamchijeon (참치전), which translated to tuna pancakes, is a popular side dish (banchan/반찬) in Korea that is often found in picnics or lunch boxes due to its versatility and succulent taste.

-These savory pancakes carry a lot of sentimental value that traces back to my childhood, as it was one of my favorite dishes that my mom would make to take to my school lunches in my childhood.
+These savory pancakes carry a lot of sentimental value that traces back to my childhood, as it was one of my favorite dishes that my mom would make to take to my school lunches when I was little.

-I still remember opening up my lunch box to find these little gems and being overwhelmed with excitement, and saving them for last as I wanted the experience to last just a bit longer.
+I still think back to opening up my lunch box to find these little gems and being overwhelmed with excitement, and saving them for last as I wanted the experience to last just a bit longer.
 The little joys in life!

-The recipe I’m sharing with you today is inspired by my mother’s recipe that’s super easy to prepare and has incredible flavors that will have you craving for more.
+The recipe I’m sharing with you today is inspired by my mother’s recipe that’s super easy to prepare and has incredible flavors that pair perfectly with a bowl of freshly steamed rice.
 It also has a special ingredient that truly elevates these pancakes to the next level!

 These scrumptious pancakes have a mouthwatering texture that’s crispy on the outside and soft and tender on the inside, to be served over a hot bowl of rice dipped into some ketchup (which is my personal favorite way) or to be added as a patty in your sandwiches or burgers.